DebugPrivilege/Research/Short Writeups/AD Accounts with Password Not Required Flag/README.md

 According to the Microsoft article, there's no direct interface to query accounts with blank passwords.
 However, you can write a PowerShell script that identifies accounts with the *"PASSWD_NOTREQD"* flag and then use **`runas.exe`** to test if you can authenticate without a password.
 This approach effectively checks for accounts that might have blank passwords by attempting to log in without a password.

 ![image](https://github.com/user-attachments/assets/49ffbbd7-63f9-4872-ba17-03a468086326)

+# Resources

+- Link to the PowerShell script that was used as demo: https://raw.githubusercontent.com/DebugPrivilege/RandomizedProjects/main/Windows/PowerShell%20Scripts/Test-PasswordNotRequired.ps1